hn/debian-jessie-zfs-root/README.md

 # debian-jessie-zfs-root
-Installs Debian GNU/Linux 8 Jessie to a native ZFS root filesystem using a [Debian Live CD](https://www.debian.org/CD/live/) and ZFS packages from [backports.org](https://backports.debian.org/).
+Installs Debian GNU/Linux 8 Jessie to a native ZFS root filesystem using a [Debian Jessie Live CD](https://www.debian.org/CD/live/) and ZFS packages from [backports.org](https://backports.debian.org/).

+If you like this project, you may also want to try to [install a Debian Stretch ZFS root system](https://github.com/hn/debian-stretch-zfs-root).

 ## Usage